zydou/arti/doc/dev/notes/hssvc-ipt-algorithms.md

-When we lose our circuit to an IPT, we look at the `ErrorKind` to try to determine if the fault was local (and would therefore affect all IPTs):
+When we lose our circuit to an IPT, we look at the `ErrorKind` to try to determine if the fault was local (and would therefore affect all relays and IPTs):

  * `TorAccessFailed`, `LocalNetworkError`, `ExternalToolFailed` and perhaps others: